Bhokardan

-Bhokardan is a metropolis in the Indian state of Maharashtra and is one the oldest cities in India.
+Bhokardan is a city in the Indian state of Maharashtra and is one the oldest cities in India.
 Bhokardan was a part of the Hyderabad State until it joined India in 1948 as part of the Annexation of Hyderabad.
 In 1960, it became a part of the newly formed state of Maharashtra from the bilingual Bombay state.
 The ruins of the old fortifications are still visible around the city; the area of the old fort now houses tehsil offices.
 Bhokardan has been identified by modern historians as the capital of an ancient district raja Bhogavardhan.

 Etymology

 According to legends, the name Bhokardan is derived from the name of king Bhogvardhan or Bhagdnath, who ruled this city in ancient time.
 Local legends consider this to be a capital city of Bhoumasura, a mythological demon, who was killed by Hindu god Shri Krishna.

 History

 Bhokardan is situated on the bank of Kelana river.
-Bhokardan has been identified by the modern historians with the ancient city of Bhogavardhana.
+Bhokardan has been identified by modern historians with the ancient city of Bhogavardhana.
 One of the earliest references of Bhokardan is found in Markandeya Purana, where it is described as a prosperous trading city in Dandakaranya area, located on the trade route from Ujjayini, in central India to Prathishthana, then capital city of Satavahanas.
 Similar, references were also found in various other ancient literature.
 In earlier period Bhokardan was a Janapada, which later got status of an independent region.
-Bhokardan was the third richest city in Satavahana period after Prathishthana and Ter.
+Bhokardan was among the major cities of the Satavahana kingdom along with Prathishthana and Ter.

 The inscription records at stupas of Bharhut and Sanchi, mention receiving donations from inhabitants of this city for their construction.
 There is a reference in an article from 593 AD that, the king of Mahishmati, Raja Shankargan, of Kalachuri dynasty, has donated some land to a Brahmin in Bhogvardan region.
 However, the history of this place in the Middle Ages is not known.
 In later period of Peshwas rule, this city came under control of the Nizam of Hyderabad.
 Bhokardan was part of Hyderabad State until its annexation into the Indian Union in 1948.
 In 1960, it became a part of newly form state of Maharashtra from bilingual Bombay state.
 The ruins of old fortification are still visible around the city; the old fort area now houses the Tehsil office.

 Excavation at Bhokardan: An ancient site comprising two mounds, about 70 ft high, was discovered by M. N. Deshpande near Bhokardan in 1958.
 Subsequently, a joint evacuation was carried away by a combined team of Nagpur University and Marathwada University, in 1973–74, during this evacuation two periods of occupation were identified: